gagoar/SrBuj/README.md

     $ bundle install

-This next step depends on your version of Rails.
+use the generator:

+    $ bundle exec rails generator sr_buj:Install

+or the manual way:

-For Rails 3.1 and higher, add these lines to the top of your `app/assets/javascripts/application.js` file:
+For Rails 3.1 and higher, add `//= require SrBuj` in your `app/assets/javascripts/application.js` file like this:

 ```javascript
 //= require jquery